Grimxjoke/Size/report.md

-# H1 Liquidate & Self Liquidate should have a 100% up time
+# Liquidate & Self-Liquidate Should Have 100% Uptime

 ## Impact
-Lender can lose funds if the borrower's collateral is dropping when the protocol is Paused.
+Lenders can lose funds if the borrower's collateral is dropping when the protocol is paused.

 ## Proof of Concept

-* Alice deposit 4000 USDC into the size protocol<br>
+* Alice deposits 4000 USDC into the Size protocol.
-* Bob deposit 1 ETH of collateral so around 4000$ (assuming the ETH price is 4000$/ETH)<br>
+* Bob deposits 1 ETH as collateral, worth approximately 4000 USD (assuming the ETH price is 4000 USD/ETH).
-* Bob borrow up to 2666 USDC with a Collateral Ration of 150% <br>
+* Bob borrows up to 2666 USDC with a Collateral Ratio of 150%.
-> BorrowAmount = Collateral Value / crOpening  <br>
+    * BorrowAmount = Collateral Value / crOpening
-> Collateral Value = 4000 USD woth of ETH <br>
+    * Collateral Value = 4000 USD worth of ETH
-> crOpening = 1,5 <br>
+    * crOpening = 1.5

-* ETH price is dropping to 3467$/ETH
+* ETH price drops to 3467 USD/ETH.
-* Collateral Ratio now is just above the liquidation threshold of 130% <br>
+* Collateral Ratio is now just above the liquidation threshold of 130%.
-> Collateral Value = 3464 USD worth of ETH <br>
+    * Collateral Value = 3467 USD worth of ETH
-> BorrowAmount = 2666 USDC <br>
+    * BorrowAmount = 2666 USDC
-> Collateral Ratio =  Collateral Value / Borrow Amount = 1.3004 <br>
+    * Collateral Ratio = Collateral Value / Borrow Amount = 1.3004
-> crLiquidation = 1,3 <br>
+    * crLiquidation = 1.3

-* Protocol pause the Size Contract for any reasons
+* Protocol pauses the Size contract for any reason.

-* Bob collateral is now dropping more and it's open for liquidation (liquidate) but can't be liquidate due to the modifier.
+* Bob's collateral drops further and is open for liquidation but his position can't be liquidated due to the modifier.

-If the ETH's price is still dropping and reach the price of 2665$/ETH, Alice is now undercollaterized and Bob can't call the Self-Liquidation function either. <br><br>
+If the ETH price continues to drop and reaches 2665 USD/ETH, Bob is now undercollateralized and Alice can't call the Self-Liquidation function either.

-Therefore Alice has no incetives to repay the loan and keep the USDC value leading to a loss of funds for Bob.
+Therefore, Bob has no incentive to repay the loan and keep the USDC value, leading to a loss of funds for Alice.

 ## Tools Used